European Rugby Champions Cup: Finals

 Twickenham has been the most common venue for the final, holding the event on six occasions.
-The Millennium Stadium in Cardiff has held five finals, and its predecessor stadium on the same site a further two, but the latter stadium was completely demolished to build the Millennium, and the two are treated as two separate venues.
+The Millennium Stadium in Cardiff has held five finals and its predecessor stadium on the same site a further two, but the latter stadium was completely demolished to build the Millennium, so the two are treated as two separate venues.
 The site, however, holds the record for most finals, seven.
-The final has been held once in a nation that is not part of the competition; San Mamés Stadium, Bilbao in Spain held the 2018 final.
+The final has been held twice in a nation that is not part of the competition; San Mamés Stadium, Bilbao in Spain held both the 2018 final and the 2026 final.
 As of 2024 the final has never been held in South Africa or Italy.
 Nigel Owens from Wales holds the record for most appearances by a referee in the final, with seven.